Stenway/RSV-Specification/README.md

 where you only need a data structure like a CSV file (a jagged array of string values) then RSV might be the right fit for you.

-### But I need my files human-readable.
-Is RSV something for me?

-If you need a CSV-like format that's human-readable, and have the requirement to view and edit it in your text editor, then there are two good alternatives you could use.
-[WSV](https://www.whitespacesv.com) (Whitespace Separated Values) or [TBL](https://www.youtube.com/watch?v=mGUlW6YgHjE), which is based on [SML](https://www.simpleml.com) (Simple Markup Language) which have a special focus on human-readability, while solving many problems of CSV.

 ### Do I need any dependencies to use RSV in my project?

 No. RSV is so simple, that you could directly copy the code snippets from the